ivafanas/sltbench/doc/examples.md

 	{
 		std::vector<ArgType> values;
 		// read input values from argc, argv
-		// or from file which name given in arc, argv
+		// or from file with name given in arc, argv
 		// or as you wish...
 		return values;
 	}